kordless/grub-2.0/README.md

 This process may be useful for testing or training machine learning models or providing new types of search features to users, such as I am doing with [mitta.us](https://mitta.us).

 In summary, you can imagine Grub-2.0 as an AI powered crawler.

-Now watch this video for more information about artificial general intellegence:
+Here's where I proposed the idea:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/frB8I5gxSXk/0.jpg)](https://www.youtube.com/watch?v=frB8I5gxSXk)